Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Numerical results in two dimensions

 \paragraph{Charge conservation} If zero flux boundary conditions are adopted on the external boundary, system \eqref{system_multiscale_all}, \eqref{system_multiscale_bc} conserves the total charges of both anions and cations, i.e. the sum of the bulk and surface integrals as follows

-However, the numerical scheme does not strictly conserve total charge for two main reasons: first, the zero-flux condition is not exactly imposed on the boundary of the bubble; second, the IMEX time discretization introduces a coupling between variables at different time levels, which breaks exact conservation, even if the formulation is written in conservative form.
-A fully explicit (see Fig.~\ref{fig:conservation} (panel (b))) or fully implicit discretization would improve conservation.
-We perform a test to check the lack of conservation of the method.
+However, the numerical scheme does not strictly conserve {the} total charge for two main reasons: first, the zero-flux condition is not exactly imposed on the boundary of the bubble; second, the IMEX time discretization introduces a coupling between variables at different time levels, which breaks exact conservation, even if the formulation is written in conservative form.
+A fully explicit (see Fig.~\ref{fig:conservation} (panel (b))) or fully implicit discretization would improve conservation {(but we do not consider this latter case; in this work, we focus on the semi-implicit strategy proposed by the IMEX discretization).} We perform a test to check the lack of conservation of the method.
 The results are illustrated in Fig.~\ref{fig:conservation}, where we show the following

 As it appears from Fig.~\ref{fig:conservation} (panel (a)), conservation error scales with the order of the scheme upon grid refinement.
 Moreover, the error does not vary significantly with respect to the parameters $\varepsilon$ and $M$.